sveltejs/svelte/site/content/docs/02-template-syntax.md

 In a text expression, characters like `<` and `>` are escaped; however, with HTML expressions, they're not.

+The expression should be valid standalone HTML — `{@html "<div>"}content{@html "</div>"}` will *not* work, because `</div>` is not valid HTML.

 > Svelte does not sanitize expressions before injecting HTML.
 If the data comes from an untrusted source, you must sanitize it, or you are exposing your users to an XSS vulnerability.

-> Due to the limitations of the DOM APIs available to insert raw HTML fragments, this directive cannot be used to surround content with additional markup.

 ```html
 <div class="blog-post">